rocklan/prometheus-net.AspNet/readme.md

 # prometheus-net.WebApi
 A library for exposing prometheus metrics with WebApi, running on full framework dot net 4.5 and above.
+Basic Auth can also be enabled for the endpoint.

 # Installation